 The on-ice contributions of the Sutter family are well documented, but their impact on hockey off the ice – particularly in Alberta – may be understated.

 Louis and Grace Sutter married in the early 1950s and settled on a farm near Viking, Alberta – roughly an hour and a half drive southeast of Edmonton.
 The couple had seven children, all boys, between 1954 and 1963.
 All seven boys worked on the farm and played minor hockey in the area.
-Six of their seven boys went on to play major junior hockey and then moved onto the NHL – the eldest son, Gary (born 1954), opted not to head to his try-out for the Alberta Junior Hockey League’s Red Deer Rustlers and stayed home on the family farm.
+Six of their seven boys went on to play major junior hockey and then moved onto the NHL – the eldest son, Gary (born 1954), opted not to try-out for the Alberta Junior Hockey League’s Red Deer Rustlers and stayed home on the family farm.

 Here’s how the other six brothers fared in hockey.